isomerpages/nlb-biblioasia/articles-archive/features/_posts/2020-02-21-post-rediffusions-golden-years.md

 <img src="/images/Vol-15-issue-4/rediffusions-golden-years/1989.JPG">
 <div style="background-color: white;">
 The Rediffusion Building on Clemenceau Avenue, 1989.
-The building was later sold and in 1989, Rediffusion relocated to the new four-storey Rediffusion House on Jalan Selanting, off Upper Bukit Timah Road.
-Courtesy of Xu Huimin.
+The building was later sold and in 1989, Rediffusion relocated to the new four-storey Rediffusion House on Jalan Selanting, off Upper Bukit Timah Road. *Courtesy of Xu Huimin*.
 </div>

-**The Revival Years**
+#### The Revival Years

 In 2003, Rediffusion (Singapore) was acquired by Ronald Reagin, a retired American lawyer, and Wong Ban Kuan, the company’s general manager.
 Reagin became the chief operating officer while Wong assumed the post of managing director.